tagohd/mono/Character Questionnaires/Sam Ward (Character Survey).md

 - Do they have any tattoos or other markings?
 	- No.
 - Do they wear any jewelry?
 	- Maybe?
+I think they would like silly earrings.
+Fruits or planets or birds.
+Stuff that looks more like a phone charm.
 - How do they dress most of the time?
 	- Dumb t-shirts they found at a thrift shop.
 Shorts.
 Running shoes.
+	- I think they like to paint their nails fun colors.
+	- If they're not running that day, maybe they like to wear platform boots so they can be even taller.
+	- They'll really just wear whatever.
 - Do they wear any accessories not listed above?
 	- Idk, maybe they wear contact lenses.
 Let's say they're farsighted.

 ### Advanced
 - Do they have any allergies, diseases, or other physical differences (such as blindness) from birth at the start of your story?
 	- They have Klinefelter syndrome (KS; two X chromosomes and a Y chromosome), but they might not have a diagnosis.
+(They're probably not especially jacked, then.
+They might even have trouble putting on muscle mass.)
 - Do they have any neurological differences from birth at the start of the story (autism, OCD, etc. )?
 	- They may have had some developmental delays due to KS.
 - Do they have physical or mental differences from an earlier point in life at the start of your story (PTSD, etc.)?